-The following sensitivity needs to be observed in seating arrangements for interview purposes or hosting official functions:
+The following sensitivity needs to be observed in seating arrangements for one-on-one arrangements, and small or large events:

 - Some Muslims may prefer to be seated next to people of the same gender and this should be considered as a courtesy. - However, when considering seating arrangements it is best to check with the individual regarding any personal preferences. - Muslim religious leaders should generally be seated next to people of the same gender.